 Your mortgage lender will require you to carry homeowners insurance.
 They want to protect their financial interests by ensuring that your home’s value isn’t diminished by damage due to weather, vandalism, and other hazards.
 Insurance also protects the bank against liability for accidents that occur at your home.
 But homeowner’s insurance also safeguards you in important ways.

 What Does Homeowner’s Insurance Protect

 The most important thing to understand about property insurance is how the amount the insurer must pay in the event of a claim is calculated.
-Actual cash value coverage will reimburse you at the “going rate” for your home in the current real estate market.
+Actual cash value coverage will reimburse you at the “going rate” for your home on an NYC Real Estate site.
 It won’t cover the cost of restoring a walnut fireplace mantle or replacing a high-end refrigerator.
 The elements that make up your home will be valued at used goods rates—think thrift store prices.

 Other Things To Consider When Purchasing Homeowner’s Insurance

 To make sure you’re completely covered in the event of a catastrophe, consider replacement cost insurance, which as you might expect, is a higher premium.
 Note, too, that these policies only kick in when you replace the insured item.
 If you don’t replace it, you will receive the only actual cash value.

 Many policies limit coverage for natural disasters.
 If you live in an area prone to flooding, wildfires, or earthquakes, consider adding specific coverages to protect you against those dangers.
 There are also optional coverages that pay the medical bills of people injured on your property, reimburse you for living expenses while you wait for your home to be repaired, and cover other risks that homeowners face.
 Those additional coverages, of course, increase your premiums.